top of page

 We, at Always Welcome, Home Inspections, are here for you and your Home Inspection, Sewer Scope Inspection, and Radon Testing needs.
 We welcome the opportunity to provide you with an unbiased inspections and tests so you may make an informed decision about managing risks in your home.

-For more information on radon visit: www.Airthings.com or www.EPA.gov/Radon
+For more information about radon visit: www.Airthings.com or www.EPA.gov/Radon

 What is a Home Walkthrough Consultation?

 A Walkthrough consultation is not a home inspection.
-This consultation generally ranges from 30 – 90 minutes with a trained professional home inspector walking around the exterior and interior of a residence, with the inspector pointing out obvious defects that are visually observable; however, this consultation does not include areas like crawl spaces of attics.
+This consultation generally ranges from 30 – 90 minutes with a trained professional home inspector walking around the exterior and interior of a residence, with the inspector pointing out areas of concern that are visually observable; however, this consultation does not include areas like crawl spaces, attics, or the roof.

 Some of the cons